 Data published in ÖKOBAUDAT are publicly available at no charge and can be used for life cycle assessment of building components and buildings.
 The owner of the datasets remains responsible for the datasets (contents, values).

-ÖKOBAUDAT (current version 2016-I from 18.05.2016) is a binding database within the Assessment System for Sustainable Building (Bewertungssystem Nachhaltiges Bauen BNB)
+ÖKOBAUDAT (current version 2017-I from 27.11.2017) is a binding database within the Assessment System for Sustainable Building (Bewertungssystem Nachhaltiges Bauen BNB).

 Alternatively, ÖKOBAUDAT can be downloaded as ZIP archive:

 EPD suppliers and users outside of Germany show increasing interest in submitting and using ÖKOBAUDAT data, respectively.
-Therefore ÖKOBAUDAT offers additional datasets based on ecoinvent background data as well as datasets only available in English.
-The interface
+Therefore ÖKOBAUDAT offers additional datasets based on ecoinvent background data.

-of the online database, in addition, enables direct exporting of life-cycle analysis data from life-cycle analysis software tools into ÖKOBAUDAT.
+The interface of the online database, in addition, enables direct exporting of life-cycle analysis data from life-cycle analysis software tools into ÖKOBAUDAT.
 Moreover, the interface enables other tools e.g., progressive life-cycle analysis tools, to query data directly from ÖKOBAUDAT.
-Further relevant information can be found by referring to "interfaces"
+Further relevant information can be found by referring to "interfaces".